 Another important risk factor for maintaining a healthy weight and reducing one's risk of cardiovascular disease is physical activity.
 When asked about opportunities for physical activity in the region, focus group members and interviewees shared several perspectives.
 Some reported good access to parks and other opportunities for physical activity.
 However, some stated that these were not equally distributed across the region.
+As one informant mentioned, "We have a fairly good park and recreation system, but not so much in lower income neighborhoods."
 Others commented on the region's lack of infrastructure such as sidewalks and bike routes.
-FIGURE 26 shows the location of parks in the Greater Houston area.
+As one informant explained, "Houston has not invested in an infrastructure that creates an environment to provide for healthier living."
+The dangers associated with biking on the streets of Houston were mentioned by several respondents as was the quality of parks and playgrounds in some neighborhoods.
+As one focus group member explained, "The inner city children have nowhere to go, don't have anything to play on.
+The lights in the evening are not even lit."
+However, a couple of interviewees shared that efforts have been made in recent years to improve sidewalks, connect parks, and incorporate green space into city master plans.

 Another factor affecting outdoor physical activity, according to some residents, is Texas' hot and dry climate.
+Others expressed concerns about air pollution.
 Given this, some residents mentioned that the region lacks low-cost opportunities for indoor physical activity such as gyms, community centers, and youth centers.
+Perspectives on the role of schools in promoting physical activity among students were mixed: some respondents reported that schools have been proactive in the area of physical activity while others reported that the focus on testing has made it difficult for schools to do much more than promote academics.
 Time for exercise was also identified as a substantial constraint for residents.
 As one informant stated, "[People] spend so much time commuting that by the time they get home they don't want to go somewhere to exercise."
+As with healthy eating, norms about physical activity and education about its importance were also cited as barriers to enhanced physical activity.